-- First create the part from the drawing then create the drawing.
-Use the default A (ANSI) Landscape Sheet Format/Size. - Insert the Front, Top, Right, and Isometric views as illustrated.
+- Insert the Front, Top, Right, and Isometric views as illustrated.
 Insert dimensions.
 Address all needed extension line gaps.
 Think about the proper view for your dimensions!
 Hide the Right view.
-It does provide any additional information to the user. - Insert Company and Third Angle projection icons.
-The icons are available in the homework folder. - Insert all needed Centerlines, Center Marks and annotations. - Insert the proper Display modes. - Insert Custom Properties: Material, Description, DrawnBy, DrawnDate, CompanyName etc.

-Note: Material is 1060 Alloy.
+It does not provide any additional information to the user. - Insert Company and Third Angle projection icons.
+The icons are available in the homework folder. - Insert all needed Centerlines, Center Marks and annotations. - Insert the proper Display modes. - Insert Custom Properties: Material, Description, DrawnBy, DrawnDate, CompanyName etc. - Material is 1060 Alloy.